-ON THIS PAGE: You will read about your medical care after cancer treatment is finished and why this follow-up care is important.
+ON THIS PAGE: You will read about your medical care after cancer treatment is completed, and why this follow-up care is important.
 To see other pages, use the menu on the side of your screen.

+Physical exams and medical tests.
+Your plan may include regular physical examinations and/or medical tests to monitor your recovery for the coming months and years.
 People treated for thyroid cancer are typically asked to return to the doctor’s office every six months to a year.
 At a follow-up care visit, the doctor will conduct a physical examination and blood tests to watch the level of TSH suppression and to test for Tg (see Diagnosis ).
 If the thyroid gland has been removed, there should be little or no Tg in the blood; an elevated level may indicate the cancer has returned.

+Other follow-up tests.
 Other follow-up tests may include a chest x-ray, an ultrasound of the neck, a full-body scan, or other imaging tests.
 If the doctor recommends a procedure that uses radioactive iodine (I-131), patients may have to stop taking their thyroid medication up to six weeks and/or may be asked to follow a low-iodine diet for up to two weeks before having the test.

-Based on the type of treatment received, the doctor will determine what examinations and tests are needed to check for long-term side effects, including the possibility of secondary cancers.
+Tests for long-term side effects.
+Based on the type of treatment received, the doctor will determine what examinations and tests are needed to check for long-term side effects, including the possibility of secondary cancer.
 This is particularly important for people who have received I-131 treatment, who may be at higher risk of leukemia and urinary bladder cancer.

 And, young women who are treated for papillary or follicular thyroid cancer have a higher risk of developing breast cancer in the future and should talk with their doctor about appropriate breast cancer screening recommendations.

 Learn more about the importance of follow-up care .